jkuusto/rpg-random-encounters/README.md

 ## Setup

 The app is not available online, so please follow these instructions to run it locally on your computer.
+- $ indicates Bash commands
+- PS> indicates Windows PowerShell commands

 Python 3.10.12 and PostgreSQL 14.11 have been used in development but the app will likely run on older versions, too, but compatibility is not guaranteed.